achiya-deri-work/Mersenne-Twister-64-bit/README.md

    shuffled_list = mt.shuffle([1, 2, 3, 4, 5])
    sampled_elements = mt.sample([1, 2, 3, 4, 5], k=2)

-## Examples
-For more usage examples, check out the examples directory in this repository.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Credits
-This module is developed by Your Name.
+This module is developed by Achiya Deri.

 ## Feedback and Contributions
 Feedback, suggestions, and contributions are welcome!
 Feel free to open issues or pull requests.